hoang-ama/DCI/team-profiles/founder1.md

 title: Founding Partner & Chairman
 linkedin: https://www.linkedin.com/in/nam-nguyen-2b48aa77/
 ---
-# Nam Nguyen

-Nam leads strategy at DCI, with experience building shared mobility startups.
+Nam is a high-level executive who leads the board of directors, provides strategic oversight, and ensures the company's long-term vision is maintained, while also being an original founder of the organization.
+He acts as a liaison between the board and the executive team, overseeing the company's strategic direction, and managing relationships with key stakeholders like investors and shareholders.

-## Overview
+### Overview
-Nam has led product and operations for mobility platforms across Southeast Asia.
-He focuses on growth strategy, partnerships, and governance.
+Nam Nguyen, Founder and CEO of Dichung.vn since 2013, has led the shared mobility platform for over a decade, creating major impacts in Vietnam's transportation by reducing pollution and traffic via ride-sharing.
+Background in Finance and Investment, he also holds Exectutive MBA degree from University of Hawaii at Manoa.

-## Experience
+### Experience
-- Co-founded and scaled multiple mobility ventures.
-- Led partnerships with OEMs and fleet operators.
-- Oversaw operations, compliance, and customer experience.
+- Founder & CEO at Dichung
+- Co-founder at Chungxe
+- Chairman at ITT Flygt
+- Investment Manager at IPA Investments
+- Project Sales Specialist at FPT Telecom

-## Selected Projects
+### Selected Projects
 - Dichung — Leading Shared Mobility Marketplace
+- Dichungtaxi: Mobility Services (airport transfers, inter city transfers, hourly car rentals) in Vietnam
-- DC Express — Interprovince delivery ( ultrafast/same day/ next day)
+- DC Express — Interprovince delivery (ultrafast/same day/ next day)
+- Chungxe - Self-drive vehicle rentals in Vietnam (motorbikes, cars)

-## Education
+### Education
 - Executive MBA at University of Hawaii at Manoa
+- Master's Degree, Banking and Finance at ESCP Business School
+- B.A at National Economic University of Vietnam

-## Contact
+### Contact
 - LinkedIn: [Nam Nguyen](https://www.linkedin.com/in/nam-nguyen-2b48aa77/)
+- Email: namnt@dichung.vn